manuati/api-automation-training-java/README.md

 ### **Milestone 4: Verify the booking was created**
 <font color="RED">REVISAR LA NOTA Y EL PUNTO CUATRO.
 CREO QUE NO APLICAN PARA EL ENDPOINT DE BOOKING DE LA MISMA FORMA QUE PARA EL DE PETSTORE</font>

 **Objective**: Make a request to the get booking endpoint to verify the booking was actually created.

-Note: when testing a POST endpoint you normally don't send the ID (it is generated automatically and returned to you in the response), but you might have noticed that this endpoint allows you to do that, and the order gets actually created with the ID you sent.
+**Note**: when testing a POST endpoint you normally don't send the ID (it is generated automatically and returned to you in the response), but you might have noticed that this endpoint allows you to do that, and the order gets actually created with the ID you sent.

 1. For your positive tests, after the response assertions, obtain the created order ID from the response
-2. Make a request to the `GET /store/order/{orderId}` endpoint with the order ID
+2. Make a request to the `GET /booking/{bookingId}` endpoint with the order ID
 3. Verify the response of the Get Order endpoint is 200, hence, the order was created successfully.
 4. Since the test where you didn't provide the ID for the POST in the first place should now be failing, follow step 4 in Milestone 5 for handling it.